 Anatomy of the Central Nervous System

-Central Nervous System Overview
+Central Nervous System Facts

-The central nervous system consists of the brain and spinal cord (see Multimedia File 1).
+- The central nervous system consists of the brain and spinal cord (see Multimedia File 1).

 - The leptomeninges surround the brain and the spinal cord.
 The cerebrospinal fluid circulates between 2 meningeal layers called the pia matter and the arachnoid (or pia-arachnoid membranes).

 - Billions of neurons allow the different parts of the body to communicate with each other via the brain and the spinal cord.
 A fatty material called myelin coats nerve cells to insulate them and to allow nerves to communicate quickly.

-Medically Reviewed by a Doctor on 7/18/2014
+Medically Reviewed by a Doctor on 4/4/2016

 Must Read Articles Related to Anatomy of the Central Nervous System

 Myelin is a fatty material that coats, insulates, and protects nerves.
 When this material is destroyed, communication between the nerve impulses and the body pa...learn more >>